 Registration procedures vary.
-At some institutions, registration is done electronically; elsewhere, registration takes place on a particular day or days and at a central location for the whole college or university.
 Despite the fact that registration often uses computerized methods, it may be a time-consuming process that requires completing special forms.
 It may be possible to pre-register before arrival on campus.
 ISEP students should be sure to read the information you receive from your host institutution regarding registration carefully, including your Pre-Departure information, and seek advice from your ISEP Coordinator and your academic advisor.

 Because U.S. course plans and fleixible and universities offer a variety of major-specific, general education and elective courses, course topics and subjects tend to rotate each year.
 It can be difficult to know far in advance exactly which courses will be offered during a specific semester.
 Past semester course schedules and general course catalogs can be used as a guide, but course offerings may change for future semesters.
 ISEP students should arrive in the U.S. with a variety of course options approved by their home university, and be prepared to be flexible when registering for courses.